 The first novel in the Allan Quatermain Zulu Trilogy

-The first appearance was as a serialized novel, published in Cassell's Magazine from September 1911 through February 1912.
+The first appearance of MARIE was as a serialized novel, published in Cassell's Magazine from September 1911 through February 1912.
 A.C.
 Michael created 20 illustrations and 1 headpiece for the serialization.

 McKay, Scott, and Whatmore claim that Cassell and Company published the first edition in book-form in London on January 25, 1912.
 Only 4 of Michael's 20 illustrations are in this edition, though one of them is in full color.
 There are no ads at the end of the book.
 McKay and Scott claim that 6,997 copies were printed and bound in the same style as the American edition.
 Scott claims another 3,936 copies were bound in cloth and 2,571 copies were bound in paper wrappers for the Colonies, except Canada.
 Canada got its own binding, consisting of 2,000 copies.